-On navy day, Putin says United States is main threat to Russia
+On Navy Day, Putin says United States is main threat to Russia

 Putin said the delivery of Zircon hypersonic cruise missiles to the Admiral Gorshkov frigate would begin within months.
 The location of their deployment would depend on Russian interests, he said.

 "The key thing here is the capability of the Russian navy...
-It is able to respond with lightning speed to all who decides to infringe on our sovereignty and freedom."
+It is able to respond with lightning speed to all who decide to infringe on our sovereignty and freedom."

 Hypersonic weapons can travel at nine times the speed of sound, and Russia has conducted previous test-launches of the Zircon from warships and submarines over the past year.